Philosophy

 What are Worldviews, and Why Should University Students be Mindful of Them?

-[From a short article written for the ILIAD Forum.]
+[A short article originally written for the ILIAD Forum.]

 As the word itself suggests, a worldview is an overall view of the world.
 It isn’t a physical view of the world (like the sight of planet Earth you might get from an orbiting space station) but rather a philosophical view of the world—and not just of our planet, but of all of reality.
 A worldview is an all-encompassing perspective on everything that exists and matters to us.
 A worldview represents a person’s most fundamental beliefs and assumptions about the universe they inhabit.
 It reflects how they would answer all the “big questions” of human existence, the fundamental questions we ask about life, the universe, and everything.